Posts Tagged ‘emotions’

 —George Pierce Baker

-Last weekend I went to “Raising Our Voices”, a local theater gala by children, youth, and adults with disabilities.
-I got goose bumps and a little teary.
-And I finally figured out why this invariably happens when I watch kids theater.
+Last weekend I went to “Raising Our Voices“, a local theater gala by children, youth, and adults with disabilities.
+I got goosebumps and a little teary.
+And I finally figured out why this invariably happens when I watch kid’s theater.

 You see, when I was growing up my education emphasized thinking.
 Learning important facts and concepts and being able to apply them to solve problems led to high marks on tests.
-Getting the right answers, preferably quicker than anyone else, got me listed at the top of the graded class roster, displayed publicly on the school notice board twice a semester.
+Getting the right answers, preferably quicker than anyone else, got me to the top of the graded class roster, displayed publicly on the school notice board twice a semester.

 Over the years I’ve learned to be more in touch with my emotions.
-And so, when I see kids in a play, encouraged to display joy, anger, fear, guilt, shame, grief and all the subtle variants of these basic human emotions, I’m taken back to my youth, and the little child in me both rejoices and aches for what I missed out on: the childhood opportunity to express and share integral aspects of who we are that were part of the human psyche long before the development of analytical thought.
+And so, when I see kids in a play, encouraged to display joy, anger, fear, guilt, shame, grief, and all the subtle variants of these basic human emotions, I’m taken back to my youth, and the little child in me both rejoices and aches for what I missed out on: the childhood opportunity to express and share integral aspects of who we are that were part of the human psyche long before the development of analytical thought.

 A wise therapist friend of mine once told me that he believes when you feel that ache of simultaneous joy and pain, healing is going on.

 I don’t want to give the impression that Conferences That Work are full of emoting attendees who rush to share their deepest feelings with anyone they can buttonhole.
 Far from it.
-I think I’ve seen more joy and passion at our sessions than at most other events I’ve attended, but, by and large, sharing about emotional issues doesn’t happen often.
+I think I’ve seen more joy and passion at our sessions than at most other events I’ve attended.
+But, by and large, sharing about emotional issues doesn’t happen often.

 Have you felt safe to express your feelings at a conference?
 Do you think it’s appropriate and/or important to be able to do so?
 Under what circumstances?
 And what factors make it safer or harder for such sharing to occur?